IBM/ibm_zosmf/docs/source/modules/zmf_sca.rst

         | **type**: str

       resourceItems
-        Array of security resources do not match with expected result.
+        Array of security resources do not match with the expected result.

         | **returned**: always on fail
         | **type**: list